neondatabase/website/content/docs/introduction/branching.md

 Your Neon project's [root branch](../../reference/glossary#root-branch) (`main`) also has an endpoint.

 To connect to a branch or root branch from a client or application, you must connect to the branch's endpoint.
-For more information connecting to a branch endpoint, see [Get started with branching](../../get-started-with-neon/get-started-branching/).
+For more information connecting to a branch endpoint, see [Branches](../../get-started-with-neon/get-started-branching/).

 ## Branching workflows